9 eSports Games With the Biggest Prize Pools in 2022

 - Total active pro players: 181

 Though the eSports industry seems lucrative, with some pro players having earned more than $500,000 this year alone, and some having racked up more than $5 million in their gaming careers, it's apparent you have to be among the best at your chosen eSports title to have a chance at earning that sweet prize money.
 If you are intending to go pro, you better get to practicing!
-And be sure to maximize your experience with Buff.
+And be sure to maximize your experience by downloading and installing Buff.

 » Discover the best free online esports games to make money